 - Sustainability Assessment and Societal Decision Processes (5 ECTS)

-- Theories of the Network City and its Technologies (5 ECTS)
+- Theories of the Network City (5 ECTS)

 Project: Designing Smarter Cities (15 ECTS)

 On this semester you can work with questions such as: